RoyZhengGao/edge2vec/README.md

 ## How to use the code

 ### Dataset
-The dataset we offer here is toy dataset, which is stored in the folder data.
+The dataset we offer for test is data.csv.
+The data contains four columns, which refer to Source ID, Target ID, Edge Type, Edge ID.
+And columns are seperated by comma ','.

 ### Run the code
+There are two steps for running the code.
-In the folder code there is the transition.py to calculate transition matrix in heterogeneous networks.
-To use it from bash:
+First, to calculate transition matrix in heterogeneous networks. run transition.py from bash:

 ```
-$ bipnet/Validate.py -i examples/bipartite_input.net -o proj.net --side 0 --thr 0.01
+$ transition.py --input data.csv --output matrix --type_size 3 --em_iteration 5 --e_step 3 --walk-length 3 --num-walks 2
 ```

+The output is matrix.txt which stores edge transition matrix.
-edge2vec.py generates the node embeddings via biased random walk.
+Second, run edge2vec.py to the node embeddings via biased random walk.
 To use it from bash:

 ```
-$ bipnet/Validate.py -i examples/bipartite_input.net -o proj.net --side 0 --thr 0.01
+$ edge2vec.py --input data.csv --matrix matrix.txt --output vector.txt --dimensions 128 --walk-length 3 --num-walks 2 --p 1 --q 1
 ```

-the option --side can assume value 0 or 1.
-If it is zero it will projected with respect to the first column, otherwise it will projected with respect the second column.
-The option --thr is the significance level of the statistical validation.
-It is suggested to use 0.01.
+The output is the node embedding file vector.txt.

 ## Citations